 Join us in Miami, Florida:

-Miami is currently working with 6 service partners ranging from music classes in after school programs to urban gardening in underserved communities.
+Miami is currently working with 15 service partners ranging from music classes in after school programs to urban gardening in under-resourced communities.
 AB participants will work with our service partners to fulfill the needs they have for special projects that can only be accomplished by large groups.
 In the past we have had AB participants paint a media center, clean out a classroom, sort donations, and clean up the beaches in Miami.
 With all of our service we learn about the organization we are working with, where the need comes from in the first place, and how the service relates to Jewish values.
 For more information, click here or contact Jon Cohen.

 Join us in Pittsburgh, Pennsylvania:

 In Pittsburgh, join us as we dig into service with some of our incredible partners: Carnegie Libraries of Pittsburgh, Assemble, Higher Achievement, Circles Greaters Pittsburgh, Open Hand Ministries, School 2 Career, Just Harvest, 412 Food Rescue, Grow Pittsburgh, Garfield Community Farms, Enright Community Garden, BUGS, Sankofa Village Garden.
 With learning and reflection led by our Food and Education Justice experts throughout the trip, you’ll have a powerful and meaningful experience.
 For more information, click here or contact Julie Mallis.

 From your campus to Repair the World: How it works